 Gina Bradbury's Obituary

-Gina Bradbury, 55, passed away peacefully at her residence in Lewes, DE on May 19, 2026.
-She was born on June 27, 1970 in Trenton, NJ, daughter of the late Frederick Degli-Umberti and Lyda Howell.
+Gina Bradbury, 55, passed away peacefully at the family home in Lewes, Delaware, on May 19, 2026.
+She was born on June 27, 1970, in Trenton, New Jersey, the daughter of the late Frederick Degli-Umberti and Lyda Dechtiar Howell.

 To know Gina was to love her.
-She was truly the life of the party — vibrant, personable, caring, selfless, and endlessly funny.
-She had a gift for bringing people together and making everyone feel welcome.
-Gina loved to cook and entertain family and friends, creating lasting memories around her table filled with laughter, stories, and love.
+She was vibrant, personable, caring, selfless, and endlessly funny.
+She had a rare gift for bringing people together and making everyone feel welcome.
+She loved to cook and entertain, creating lasting memories around her table with the people she cherished.
+Gina was also a devoted mother who dearly loved her children, Alex and Grace.
+They could always count on her for comfort, warmth, and unwavering advocacy.
+Her pride in them was constant, and her love for them carries on after death.

-She will be remembered for her generous heart, her beautiful spirit, her quick wit, and the joy she brought into the lives of so many.
+She will be remembered for her generous heart, beautiful spirit, quick wit, and the joy she brought into the lives of many.
+In the meals she shared, the music she loved, and the calm of the ocean she cherished, Gina leaves behind a legacy of warmth, joy, and grace.

-In addition to her parents, Gina is preceded in passing by her grandparents, Ivan and Helen, and her step father, Howard Howell.
-She is survived by her husband of 23 years, Gary Bradbury; her children: Alex and Grace Bradbury; her step brother, John Howell; her three cats: Hammy, Triangle, and Remy; and a host of extended family and friends who will miss her.
+In addition to her parents, Gina was preceded in death by her grandparents, Ivan and Helen Karmasin, and her stepfather, Howard Howell.
+She is survived by her husband of 23 years, Gary Bradbury; her children, Alex and Grace Bradbury; her stepbrother, John Howell; her beloved cats, Hammy, Triangle, and Remy; and extended family and friends who will miss her dearly.

 A Celebration of Gina's life will be announced at a later date.